 Bitka za Vukovar (Battle of Vukovar) was the biggest battle in the Croatian War of Independence.
 Supported by the Serbian paramilitary forces, JNA laid siege to the city for 3 months.

 Vukovar (view map) was defeated on November 18, 1991.
 The city was completely destroyed and almost razed to the ground.
 The destruction of Vukovar was the largest in Europe since World War II.

 During these 3 months, more than 2.500 people died, including both Croatian military forces and civilians.
 People were also forced to leave their homes and the city.
 Some ended up in prison camps in Serbia.

 Vukovar commemorates this holiday with a parade through the city that ends at Memorijalno groblje žrtava iz Domovinskog rata (Vukovar Memorial Cemetery).
-Since World War II, this cemetery has been the largest mass grave both in Croatia and Europe since World War II.
+Since World War II, this cemetery has been the largest mass grave in Croatia and Europe.
 In 1998, the 938 bodies in the mass grave were exhumed and replaced with 938 white crosses.

 JNA, the Serbian army, and local Serbian insurgents attacked Škabrnja on the morning of November 18, 1991.
 Croatian soldiers were poorly armed and ultimately defeated.

 Women, children, and elderly people were brutally expelled from their homes and basements.
 More than 60 people died, both civilians and members of the military.
 Most of them were also tortured and abused.
 Massacres and persecutions continued for several days.

 The purpose of this attack was to intimidate Croats and eliminate the idea of Croatia as an independent country.
-Before the massacre, Škarbnja was a village without Serbian nationals and one of the richest villages in the area.
+Before the massacre, Škarbnja was a village without Serbian nationals and one of the wealthiest villages in the area.

 Even though this day only became a Croatian holiday in 2019, memorials and traditions have existed long before.
 Since this day is a national holiday, it is a non-working day in Croatia.

-As we already mentioned, there is a big gathering and a commemorative program in Vukovar every year.
-A parade called Kolona sjećanja (Parade of memories) passes through the city and ends at the Memorijalno groblje (Memorial cemetery).
+As mentioned, there is a big gathering and a commemorative program in Vukovar every year.
+A parade called Kolona sjećanja (Parade of Memories) passes through the city and ends at the Memorijalno groblje (Memorial cemetery).